Geetha63/MS-Teams-Scripts/TeamsLicenseStatusForEachTenantUser/README.md

 # Parameters

+`-isLicensed`

+Whether or not the user has any licenses assigned

+Type: SkuPartNumber

+# Inputs

 Client_Id, Client_Secret, Tenantid

-# Inputs

 # Procedure to run the script

-   To excute `TeamsLicenseStatusForEachTenantUser` download/copy and paste the script into powersell
+   To excute `TeamsLicenseStatusForEachTenantUser` download/copy and paste the script into powershell

    Provide the input parameters Client_Id, Client_Secret, Tenantid and hit enter to proceed further on the script